225 Appointment of Graduate Assistants

 In accordance with the Southern Association of Colleges and Schools (SACSCOC), institutions utilizing graduate assistants must provide a structure for administrative oversight at a level above that of the individual academic or assigned unit to assure conformity with institutional policies and procedures.

-The Dean of the College of Graduate Studies is responsible for the administration of all aspects of the graduate assistants program: graduate teaching assistants/graduate research assistants/graduate administrative assistants.This responsibility includes approving student applications, checking all credentials and Personnel Appointment Forms, notifying the Business Office and other applicable offices of student appointments, changes, and terminations, recommending stipends, and all other matters relative to graduate student appointments.
+The Dean of the College of Graduate Studies is responsible for the administration of all aspects of the graduate assistant program: graduate teaching assistants/graduate research assistants/graduate administrative assistants.This responsibility includes approving student applications, checking all credentials and Personnel Appointment Forms, notifying the Business Office and other applicable offices of student appointments, changes, and terminations, recommending stipends, and all other matters relative to graduate student appointments.

 II.
 Types of Graduate Assistantships